Top 11 cybersecurity frameworks in 2024

 The Service Organization Control (SOC) framework is an auditing standard used by third-party auditors to assess the security, availability, processing integrity, confidentiality, and privacy of a company’s systems and services.
 SOC2 is one of the most prevalent standards in this framework, specifically designed for cloud service providers.

-The SOC standard requires organizations to provide detailed documentation on their internal processes and procedures related to security, availability, processing integrity, confidentiality, and privacy.
+The SOC standard requires organizations to provide detailed documentation on their internal processes and procedures related to cybersecurity, availability, processing integrity, confidentiality, and privacy.
 SOC-compliant documents must include policies such as access control measures, data encryption protocols, incident response plans, and more.

 5. PCI-DSS